 We will begin listening to proposals in November 2012 session.

-Proposers are encouraged to present their proposal at the November 2012 meeting to the membership of TG4n, to share the breadth of their proposals and to provide an opportunity for early proposal mergers.
+Proposers are encouraged to present their proposal at the November 2012 meeting, to share the breadth of their proposals and to provide an opportunity for early proposal mergers.

-For November session, if you plan to present, please inform the chair no later than October 9, 2012 and have your proposal posted before you present.
+For November session, if you plan to present, please inform the chair no later than Nov 9, 2012 and have your proposal posted before you present.